 To clarify how this works, let’s say that you are the maker in an order where you purchase cryptocurrency for USD 1,000 at PrimeBit.
 This means that instead of paying USD 1,000, you will only have to pay USD 997.50.
 This is a very competitive trait indeed.

 When withdrawing BTC from the PrimeBit trading platform, you will have to pay 0.0005 BTC.
 This is 40% lower than the global industry average BTC withdrawal fee (0.0008 BTC).
 Accordingly, it is a very competitive withdrawal fee.

 To summarize on the fees, the fees at PrimeBit are extremely competitive.

 PrimeBit does not accept any deposits of fiat currency.
 This means that new crypto investors (i.e., investors without any previous crypto holdings) can’t trade here.
 In order to purchase your first cryptos, you need a so called entry-level exchange, which is an exchange accepting deposits of fiat currency.
 Find one by using our Exchange Finder!

 We run all the exchange-websites in Mozilla’s Observatory-test (https://observatory.mozilla.org/).
 The score in such test is one of many indicators of the exchange’s security.
 PrimeBit received a score of B in this test.
 This is a very good score, and actually better than 90% of all other exchanges in our Exchange List.
 Great work!

 We hope you have enjoyed reading the above review.
-We also recommend to check out the following exchanges.
-They are well established in the industry and have also received excellent ratings from the visitors on our site:
+We also recommend to check out the below exchanges.
+They have also received great ratings from the visitors on our site: